Sovereign Gold Bond Interest Rates

 Learn about Sovereign Gold Bond interest rates and how its paid.

-Though the interest rate on SGBs is typically lower than that of other fixed-income options, such as bonds or FDs, the tax benefits make it an attractive option for gold enthusiasts.
-While the interest earned on SGBs is taxable, the capital gains upon maturity are exempt from tax, provided the bonds are held until maturity.
+Although the interest rate on SGBs is usually lower than other fixed-income options, they offer great tax advantages.
+While the interest you earn is taxable, the capital gains are tax-free if you hold the bonds until maturity.

 What is the current interest rate on Sovereign Gold Bonds?